 Quantifying and Qualifying Feasibility

 We need to ensure feasibility before we decide, not after.
-Not only this end up saving a lot of wasted time, but it turns out that getting the engineers’s perspective earlier also tends to improve the solution itself, and it’s critical to shared learning (Cagan, M., Inspired: How to create tech products customers love, 2017).
+Not only does this end up saving a lot of wasted time, but it turns out that getting the engineers’ perspective earlier also tends to improve the solution itself, and it’s critical to shared learning (Cagan, M., Inspired: How to create tech products customers love, 2017).